 Acceptable Use Policy

-SLS will provide computer and network resources for the use of students, faculty and staff.
-These resources are for use by the SLS community in a manner consistent with the mission of the law school.
-These resources are limited.
+SLS will provide computer and network resources for the use of students, faculty, and staff.
+These resources are for use by the SLS community in a manner consistent with the mission of the Law School.
 How each individual uses them impacts the work of other members of the community and beyond.
 We need to be aware of our obligations to others and of what constitutes proper use and behavior.
 All eligible users of technology at SLS are expected to follow the guidelines for acceptable use of technology as outlined.

 Network Access & User Accounts Policy

 Access to the computing network and Internet is limited to members of the SLS community and select outside entities (select special guests and vendors).
 The privilege of using the campus and network computing resources is not transferable to others, e.g., sharing passwords or giving someone else access to your account.
 You are responsible for any misuse of your account by others.
 Make sure you set a password that will protect your account from unauthorized use and cannot be guessed easily.
 Primary accounts issued by SLS include the following:

 - NetID – Windows domain account that grants access to campus wireless network and other web resources (career services job search, student surveys, etc.).

 - CampusAnyware – Online Registration & Student Information Services.